Two senior Homeland Security officials forced out as White House firings widen

 Ware declined to comment on the terms of his departure when reached Thursday night, saying: “I’m proud of the work that I did.
 I’m proud of what the agency accomplished and proud to have had the privilege to serve the country.”

-A White House spokesman declined to comment, as did CISA spokesperson Sara Sendek.
+A White House spokesman declined to comment, as did CISA spokeswoman Sara Sendek.
 DHS did not respond to requests for comment Thursday.

 The White House pushed out three top Pentagon officials this week, including Defense Secretary Mark T. Esper.
-And the latest removals came as DHS’s top cybersecurity official, Christopher Krebs, told colleagues he too expected to be fired by The White House at any moment.
+And the latest removals came as DHS’s top cybersecurity official, Christopher Krebs, told colleagues he, too, expected to be fired by the White House at any moment.
 As of Thursday night it was unclear when or if that would happen.

-His agency joined state and local election officials in releasing a statement Thursday refuting claims by the president and his supporters that election voting systems and equipment were compromised during the election.
+His agency joined state and local election officials in releasing a statement Thursday refuting claims by the president and his supporters that voting systems and equipment were compromised during the election.

 “The November 3 election was the most secure in American history,” the statement read.
 “While we know there are many unfounded claims and opportunities for misinformation about the process of our elections, we can assure you we have the utmost confidence in the security and integrity of our elections, and you should too.”